 Support TFG by using the links in our articles to shop.
 We receive a small commission (at no extra cost to you) so we can continue to create helpful free content.
 Thank you, we appreciate it!

-Looking for a little slice of beach heaven for relaxation, architectural ruins, natural features, and good food?
-The Caribbean beaches in Mexico are a little slice of heaven just a short flight from the US!
-Keep reading to find out what to wear in Tulum!
+For a little slice of beach heaven with relaxation, architectural ruins, natural features, and good food, try a trip to Tulum.
+Keep reading to find out what needs to go on your Tulum packing list!

 Written By: Niki Landry